Laczen/kvs/README.md

  the maximum size of an entry as it needs to fit within one block.
 The block size is not limited to an erase block size of the memory device, this allows using memory devices with non constant erase block sizes.
-However in this last case carefull parameter selection is required to guarantee that there will be no loss of data.
+However in this last case careful parameter selection is required to guarantee that there will be no loss of data.

  ## documentation